ITrust/closure-itrust-library/README.md

     moduleManager_.setModuleUris(myproject.ModulesInfo["MODULES_URIS"], '../', 'goog/');

-The only change is about the `setModuleUris` method: two new optional parameters are available.
+The only change is the `setModuleUris` method: two new optional parameters are available.
  * The root input path: TO FINISH
  * The root output path: TO FINISH